minio/minio/docs/docker/README.md

 1c51076ce4dc        minio/minio               "/usr/bin/docker-e..."
 7 minutes ago       Created                                        minio1
 ```

-Identify the ID of your container from the `Container ID` column displayed in the output.
+Identify the ID of the container from the `Container ID` column displayed in the output.

 ### Starting and Stopping Containers
 To start a stopped container, use the [`docker start`](https://docs.docker.com/engine/reference/commandline/start/) command: